New York Life Insurance Building (Montreal): Architecture

 The New York Life Building was inspired by Italian Renaissance and buildings in New York and was one of the first major Montreal buildings which did not use the local grey stone but instead used imported red sandstone.
 The stone required cutting which was done in Lyall workshop located on Bishop Street.
-The building has a “hybrid structure combining a frame - iron beams, girders and two sets of columns per floor - and bearing walls brick.”
+The building has a “hybrid structure combining a frame – iron beams, girders and two sets of columns per floor – and bearing walls brick.”
 Architects used steel to construct the floors and the roof but employed masonry walls to support the structure.
 Henry Beaumont carved the significant external decorative elements such as the arabesque in the entrance archway, spandrel panels and pilaster capitals.
 The ornamental iron gate is by the E. Chanteloup workshop in Montreal.

 The building contains eight floors and has a height of 46.3 m including the clock tower.
-It has a quasi-rectangular shape and has a land area of 705 m2 Total floor area including all floors is 6890 m2 Interior walls in the small vestibule and the halls are covered in marble and the ceiling has a decorative plaster resembling Renaissance ornamentation.
+It has a quasi-rectangular shape and has a land area of 705 m2 Total floor area including all floors is 6890 m2.
+Interior walls in the small vestibule and the halls are covered in marble and the ceiling has a decorative plaster resembling Renaissance ornamentation.
 The staircase railing consists of ornamental iron with a finished wood banister.

-The office building is located on a corner lot and has façade on Place D’Armes as well as on rue Saint-Jacques.
-The original address was 13 Place d’Armes Hills but was later changed to its current address 511 Place D’Armes.
+The office building is located on a corner lot and has façades on Place d’Armes and Rue Saint-Jacques.
+The original address was 13 Place d’Armes Hills but was later changed to its current address, 511 Place d’Armes.

 Owners modernized the third, fourth and fifth floors in 1952, and renovated the basement in 1970.
-In 1971, they added stairs between fifth floor and the roof.
-Subsequent owners completed further renovations in the 1980s and undertook an additional restoration project in 2006-2007 which included adding two residential penthouses on the roof.
+In 1971, they added stairs between the fifth floor and the roof.
+Subsequent owners completed further renovations in the 1980s and undertook an additional restoration project in 2006–2007 which included adding two residential penthouses on the roof.
 One of these is occupied by the current building owner.

 Owners

 Name carved on the entrance.
-Note the reverse "Q" in "Quebec".
+Note the reversed "Q" in "Quebec".

 The building’s original name was New York Life Building but in 1909 became home of Quebec Bank.
 The building was also known as Bank of Quebec building and Montreal Trust building but still is referred to by its original name.
 The building has changed hands many times and had a number of notable tenants, including the Montreal Real Trust Company, London and Lancashire Insurance Co., the National Bank of Canada and the Société de Fiducie du Quebec.
 The Société de Fiducie du Quebec occupied the building for six years and sold it to Les immeubles Bona Ltée who performed many upgrades to the building.

-Akelius Montreal Ltd. acquired the property on January 31, 2020 and are the current owners.
+Akelius Montreal Ltd. acquired the property on January 31, 2020, and are the current owners.